Codecademy/docs/content/python/concepts/files/terms/write/write.md

 ---
-Title: '.write()'
+Title: ".write()"
-Description: 'Adds additional text to a file when the file is opened in append mode.'
+Description: "Adds additional text to a file when the file is opened in append mode."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Files'
+  - "Files"
-  - 'Methods'
+  - "Methods"
-  - 'Functions'
+  - "Functions"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.write()` file method allows the user to add additional text to a file when the file is opened in append mode.